udontur/obsidian/eng2d.md

 - The "Great" man: Money, Power, Confidence
 - Had a dream that fueled him: Winning Daisy's love
 - Society was [[#superficial]]. but Gatsby had [[#veal dreams]] -> [[#a man of substance]]
+- Messy
+- Obsessive --> Values the journey and say I want, not the goal (Daisy)
+- prove his worth --> witness to his greatnesss
+- Nick: Gatsby's minion
 ##### Tom Buchanan
 - [[#Epitome]] of a 1920s man
 - Have: Money, Car, Wife, Strong